Allen-piexl/JailbreakZoo/README.md

 This project is available under the [MIT License](https://github.com/Allen-piexl/JailbreakingZoo/blob/main/LICENSE).
 Please refer to our citation guidelines if you wish to reference our work in your research or publications.

-Thank you for visiting JailbreakingZoo.
+Thank you for visiting JailbreakZoo.
 We hope this repository serves as a valuable resource in your exploration of large model security.

 ## Acknowledgement